MobileCommerceLab/privacy_law_corpus/Topic_Modeling/Readme.txt

 ---------------------------

 1. First run the File-Chunking.py code on the files in the corpus.
 A new set of files will be generated and will be saved into the path you have given
-2. Run the NLTK code now, with the .txt files generated in the previous step as input files
+2. Run the NLTK-Topic-Modeling.py code now, with the .txt files generated in the previous step as input files
 3. Run the NLTK-Output-Formatting.py code on the NLTK output file.
 The topics will be formatted neatly, and will be written into a .txt file